Distroto/Pacman-2D/README.md

 # Pacman-2D
-Remake of the retro hit game
-Pac-Man is a maze action game developed and released by Namco for arcades in 1980.
+Remake of the retro hit game,Pac-Man is a maze action game developed and released by Namco for arcades in 1980.
 The player controls Pac-Man, who must eat all the dots inside an enclosed maze while avoiding four colored ghosts.
 Eating large flashing dots called "Power Pellets" causes the ghosts to turn blue, allowing Pac-Man to eat them for bonus points.

 Controls:
 <br>